Families In Need (FIN)

 What living situations qualify for the homeless education program?

-Families and unaccompanied youth reporting homelessness should complete a SCPS Residency Questionnaire and provide to the school.
+Families and unaccompanied youth reporting homelessness should complete a SCPS Statement of Residency (available here) or at your student's school site.
 Children and youth living in the following circumstances are determined eligible:

 - Temporarily living in shelters, parks, vehicles, and other public places